-A review of the American Rescue Plan Act: Tax provisions, grant and loan program updates, new funding, and more
+American Rescue Plan Act: Tax provisions, program updates

 On March 11, 2021, President Biden signed the American Rescue Plan Act (“the Act”), a $1.9 trillion COVID-19-relief stimulus package.

 The Act extends the unemployment benefits that were set to expire March 14, and provides expansive pandemic relief funding for individuals, businesses, and state and local governments, including a new “Restaurant Revitalization Fund” and new Paycheck Protection Program (PPP) funding.
 Its numerous tax provisions include expansion of the Earned Income Tax Credit (EITC) and the Child Tax Credit for the 2021 taxable year, and extension of the Employee Retention Credit (ERC).

 Read on for an overview of some of the Act’s key tax and economic relief measures.
 Note that this is not a comprehensive review, details are subject to change, and administrative guidance on many of the Act’s provisions is expected to be released in the coming weeks.
 We are watching developments closely and will provide more information, including some closer looks at industry-specific impacts, over the weeks ahead.
 Watch our Coronavirus Resource Center, our Tax Alert page, and our new C-Suite Dashboard resource center for updates.
 In the meantime, please consult your accountant or your tax advisor with any questions on how these provisions might impact you and your business.

 Click one of the bullets below to jump to a specific section: